 Wills and Trusts are just tools in the larger process of estate planning.
-And estate planning, simply put, means having the legal paperwork to dispose of property, upon death, in a way that recognizes the wishes and needs of the parents and survivors.
+Estate planning, simply put, means having the legal paperwork to dispose of property, upon death, in a way that recognizes the wishes of the deceased and the needs of the survivors.
 These tools minimize confusion, plan for disability and address other potential challenges.